joecupano/radiodash/README.md

    ```
    pi@pi:~$ git clone https://github.com/joecupano/radiodash
    ```
-Familiarize yourself with the files and sub-directories, the README file sin each subdirectory and the comments within the files themselves.
+Familiarize yourself with the files and sub-directories cloned.
+Start with the README files in each subdirectory and then the comments within the files themselves.

-## Overview
+## Functionality

-After the repo has been cloned, you will have the following files:
+After the repo has been cloned into your user directory, you will have the following files/directories installed.

    ```
+           ~/radiodash

+       radioDASH_INDEX.html                        Dashboard HTML Page
      radioDASH_account.py                          User Account Generator tool
-       radioDASH_INDEX.html                        Dashboard HTML Page
    radioDASH_ws-server.py                          Web Server (HTTPS and Websocket)
+             radioDASH.sh                          Example shells script for run-on-startup
+             radioDASH.service                     Example service file for SystemD startup
      radioDASH-example.png                         Sample screen seen in this README.md
                 README.md                          What you are readin now
                    cfg > radioDASH.json            Radio Config file in JSON format